 Bulgarian cuisine is very diverse, one can say it is very colorful thanks to the variety of vegetables, herbs and fruits.
 In addition to the traditional Bulgarian meals, it shares some characteristics and a few dishes with the other Balkan countries, especially with Turkey and Greece.

 Vegetables are the essentials of almost every dish.
-Salads are a must, there are many varieties such as Shopska salad, made with cucumbers, peppers, tomatoes, onions and white cheese) and Ovcharska salata (shepherd’s salad), made like shopska salad but with an addition with grated eggs, mushrooms and sometimes ham.
-Other exceptionally delicious salad is Snezhanka (Snow White salad), made with cucumbers, yogurt, dill, garlic and often walnuts.
+Salads are a must, there are many varieties such as Shopska salad, made with cucumbers, peppers, tomatoes, onions and white cheese) and Ovcharska salata (shepherd’s salad), made like Shopska salad but with an addition of grated eggs, mushrooms and sometimes ham.
+Another exceptionally delicious salad is Snezhanka (Snow White salad), made with cucumbers, yogurt, dill, garlic and often walnuts.
 Another specific salad popular during winter time is called Turshiya, it is made with pickled vegetables – mostly celery, beets, cabbage, cauliflower or carrots.

 Other than salads, you can find the vegetables also in appetizers (for example, very popular are fried courgettes served with yogurt or garlic sauce) or in sauces such as Lyutenitsa, which is made with mashed tomatoes, grilled red bell peppers and carrots, it is also popular to use it as a spread on a piece of bread topped with white cheese.